hermomy/backend-challenge/README.md

 Junaidah the Analyst, would like to see some report based on the activity in **Scenario 1, 2, 3** She would like to know the answer to these questions:

-- The number of unpaid orders vs paid
+- The number of unpaid orders vs paid in a month
-- The cost incurred to generate sales
+- The cost incurred to generate weekly sales
-- Average cart size
+- Average daily sales
-- Average weekly sales
+- The inventory movement based on Paid Orders and Unpaid Orders

 ---